staruml/staruml-gitbook/working-with-diagrams/sequence-diagram.md

 * `createMessage` : Create Message
 * `deleteMessage` : Delete Message
 * `reply` : Reply Message

+You can use custom sequence numbers instead of auto-generated integer sequence numbers.

+1. Enter sequence number for each Message's `sequenceNumber` property.
+2. Change `sequenceNumbering` property of **Sequence Diagram** or **Communication Diagram** to `custom`.

 You can use **QuickEdit** for Message by double-click or press `Enter` on a selected Message.